 The Flint wrongful death lawyers at Jay Trucks and Associates are available to discuss the potential value of your claim in a free consultation.
 There are many factors we need to consider, and we have access to experts to help us validate your claim and the value of your damages.

 Our legal team is prepared to launch a comprehensive investigation to determine the damages you suffered.

-Sometimes there are exceptions to the statute of limitations, which is why it is vital to discuss the situation with a licensed attorney who can explain the deadline for your claim.
+Sometimes there are other exceptions to the statute of limitations, which is why it is vital to discuss the situation with a licensed wrongful death lawyer who can explain the deadline for your claim.

 Contact a Trusted Flint Wrongful Death Lawyer

 We know compensation cannot change what happened, but it may help you and your family deal with some of the effects of your loss, particularly the lost financial support and final medical bills.

 It costs nothing to meet with one of the licensed attorneys at our law firm to discuss whether your case has merit and explain the wrongful death legal process.
 Our attorneys are not paid unless we recover compensation on your behalf.